alan-y/blogdown-website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Applied statistician, currently working mainly on blood borne viruses.
+bio: Applied statistician, currently working mainly on blood borne viruses and drugs.
 Supporter of all things R.
 education:
   courses:
   - course: PhD in Statistics